 A sizable number of cloud VoIP providers charge less per minute than leading landline phone services.
 No matter what your call volume and usage, it’s almost guaranteed that a cloud based phone system will cost you less each month than a landline service.

 Some cloud based phone services offer free phone apps that allow you to work from wherever you like.
-You can extension dial your team, call the Public Switch Telephone Network (PSTN), and use phone presence that tells you when your co-workers are occupied with calls, all without stepping foot in the office.
+You can extension dial your team, call the public switched telephone network (PSTN), and use phone presence that tells you when your coworkers are occupied with calls, all without stepping foot in the office.

-Since the components of a cloud based phone system are not all housed in the same location, most providers have a low amount of service downtime and very few disruptions.
-'Geographic redundancy' is the industry buzzword used for this decentralized setup.
-The word redundant is used to signify that all the different servers are a mirror replica of the others.
+Because the components of a cloud based phone system are not all housed in the same location, most providers have a low amount of service downtime and very few disruptions.
+“Geographic redundancy” is the industry buzzword used for this decentralized setup.
+The word “redundant” is used to signify that all the different servers are a mirror replica of the others.